Almoglevi1/Nike-Shoes-Ecommerce-Admin/README.md

 ## Features

-- Product Management: Add, update, and delete products.
+- Product Management: Add, update, and delete products using the intuitive product management interface.
-- Order Management: View and manage customer orders.
+- Order Management: View and manage customer orders, including order details and status updates.
-- Category Management: Create and manage product categories.
+- Category Management: Create and manage product categories to organize your inventory effectively.

 ## Installation and Setup Instructions